omi-uulm/bbb/deployment/process.md

    * See Server bootstrapping in OpenStack
 2. Bootstrapping a container orchestrator (in this case Rancher1.6)
    * See Server bootstrapping in OpenStack -> `role_server_rancher`
-3. Leveraging this container orchestrator to deploy the acutal application
+3. Leveraging this container orchestrator to deploy the actual application
-   * See Application bootrapping in Rancher
+   * See Application bootstrapping in Rancher

-### Security settings in OpenStack
+## Security settings in OpenStack

 Fine grained security groups for each service and server are created to only allow access to specific ports.
 You should supply a private and public key named `infrastructure/key` and `infrastructure/key.pub`, to upload it to OpenStack.
 This key (public) will be deployed to each VM using cloud-init (CoreOS ignition).